 Symptoms usually appear within one week after exposure.
-If not treated, the illness may last from a few days to a month or longer.
-Symptoms may seem to go away and then return one or more times (relapse).
-Cyclosporiasis January 2013 – page 2
+If not treated, the illness can last from a few days to a month, or longer.
+Symptoms might seem to go away and then return one or more times (relapse).

 How is cyclosporiasis diagnosed?

-Diagnosis involves identifying this parasite in stool through special laboratory tests that are done only if specifically requested by your health care provider.
-Because cyclosporiasis can be difficult to diagnose, you may be asked to submit several stool specimens over several days.
-Your health care provider may also ask the lab to check your stool for other organisms that can cause similar symptoms.
+Diagnosis involves identifying this parasite in stool through special laboratory tests requested by a healthcare provider.
+Because cyclosporiasis can be difficult to diagnose, patients might be asked to submit several stool specimens over several days.
+Healthcare providers might also request laboratory testing to check for other organisms that can cause similar symptoms.

 What is the treatment for cyclosporiasis?

 People who have diarrhea should rest and drink plenty of fluids.
 Specific antibiotics are sometimes prescribed.
-Options for treatment should be discussed with your healthcare provider.
+Options for treatment should be discussed with a healthcare provider.